The ACT Checklist

 3. #2 Pencils

 The only acceptable writing utensil for filling out the ACT answer sheet is a #2 pencil.
-Highlighters, mechanical pencils, or pens are not allowed on the test, even the optional written portion.
+Highlighters, mechanical pencils, or pens are not allowed on the test, even on the optional written portion (they told you that in your ACT practice class, right?).

 If you are like every other student, you will need to erase some answers at some point on your ACT.
 Even if you have an eraser on your pencil, we added this to our ACT checklist with the purpose of being a back-up in case your pencil’s eraser breaks or does not work effectively on test day.